A Direct Evaluation of the Periods of the Weierstrass Zeta Function: The Weierstrass Zeta Function

 \begin{cor} The Legendre relation holds: \end{cor}

-Indeed, one just substitutes the value of $\tau$ and obtain the equality in Corollary \ref{Legendre}.
-Alternatively, the special case of Corollary \ref{Legendre} with $L=L_{\tau}$ with the basis $w_{2}=1$ and $w_{1}=\tau$ follows immediately from Theorem \ref{diffunc}, and then the homogeneity property of $\eta_{L}$, which is compensated by the (trivial) homogeneity of the coefficients, extends the validity of Corollary \ref{Legendre} to any lattice $L$ and a normalized basis.
-We remark again that in \cite{[L]} (as well as in other references dealing with evaluating the function $\eta_{\tau}$), one first uses integration in order to obtain the Legendre relation in Corollary \ref{Legendre}, then one evaluates (by more difficult means) $\eta_{\tau}(1)$, and only then the value of $\eta_{\tau}(\tau)$ (hence of $\eta_{\tau}(\lambda)$ for any $\lambda \in L_{\tau}$) follows.
-In our approach, we get all the values of $\eta_{\tau}(\lambda)$ at once, and Corollary \ref{Legendre} is proved by a simple subtitution of values.
+Substituting the value of $\tau$ in the expressions for $\eta_{L}(w_{1})$ and $\eta_{L}(w_{2})$ proves Corollary \ref{Legendre} immediately.
+Alternatively, Corollary \ref{Legendre} for the special case of the lattice $L=L_{\tau}$ with the basis $w_{2}=1$ and $w_{1}=\tau$ follows immediately from Theorem \ref{diffunc}, and then the homogeneity property of $\eta_{L}$, compensated by the (trivial) homogeneity of the coefficients, extends the validity of Corollary \ref{Legendre} to any lattice $L$ with a normalized basis.
+We remark that in \cite{[L]} (as well as in other references dealing with the function $\eta_{\tau}$), one first uses integration in order to obtain the Legendre relation in Corollary \ref{Legendre}, then one evaluates (by more difficult means) $\eta_{\tau}(1)$, and only then the value of $\eta_{\tau}(\tau)$ (hence of $\eta_{\tau}(\lambda)$ for any $\lambda \in L_{\tau}$) can be obtained.
+In our approach, one derives all the values of $\eta_{\tau}(\lambda)$ at once, and Corollary \ref{Legendre} is established by a simple substitution.